Dashboard page banner_LP (1)

 Aloha Harvest is the largest food rescue and redistribution organization in Hawaiʻi, getting quality excess food into stomachs instead of landfills.
 Free of charge and free of liability, we pick up quality excess food from donors (ex: wholesale distributors, grocery stores, restaurants, hotels) and redistribute it to recipient agencies feeding the hungry (ex: homeless shelters, social services, food pantries).

-In 2022, we worked with 414 food donors and 148 recipient agencies to redistribute over 3 million pounds of good food that would have otherwise been wasted!
+In 2023, we worked with 397 food donors and 140 recipient agencies to redistribute over 3 million pounds of good food that would have otherwise been wasted!
+As we progress through this year, we are determined to meet or increase these numbers as the need continues to rise.

 We play a critical role alongside food banks and food pantries in the fight against hunger.
 Aloha Harvest does not store any food.
 We pick up perishable and nonperishable surplus food from donors and deliver it the same day (free of charge) to social service agencies, who in turn, prepare and distribute the food to those in need.